Vol. 149, No. 13 — July 1, 2015

 Small business lens

-The small business lens does not apply to the Regulations, as there are no costs (or insignificant costs) on small business.
+The small business lens does not apply, as there are no additional costs imposed on business by any of the amendments.